pushparajanrahul/AI-Enhanced-Rover/README.md

 ## Introduction

 This project aims to showcase the pivotal role of an autonomous rover in overcoming limitations inherent in traditional industrial inspection techniques.
-By integrating YOLOv5s and the CAM32 microcontroller, this research project demonstrates how such innovative integration can significantly enhance precision, mitigate downtime, reduce labor costs, and elevate safety standards in wear and tear inspection processes.
+By integrating YOLOv5s and the Arduino Nano microcontroller, this research project demonstrates how such innovative integration can significantly enhance precision, mitigate downtime, reduce labor costs, and elevate safety standards in wear and tear inspection processes.
 In industrial settings, meticulous wear and tear inspection of machinery and pipelines is crucial for preemptive measures against potential failures.
 However, current inspection methodologies face challenges such as lack of adaptability in large robotic systems and safety concerns associated with manual interventions.
 The AI-Enhanced-Rover addresses these issues by introducing an autonomous rover capable of navigating intricate industrial terrains and executing sophisticated image analysis.

 ## Features